polettix/dibs/README.md

     - the first one is started based on the image set with `from`
     - the following ones from the freezing of the previous container
-- after each step, if the associated definition has `keep` set, the container image is kept and additional `tags` are added, otherwise it is dropped.
+- after each step, if the associated definition has `keep` set, the container image is kept and additional `tags` are added, otherwise it is dropped (e.g. after saving something inside `cache`).

-This allows implementing this kind of workflow:
+This allows implementing many different workflows, e.g.:

 - define one or more *build* phases that leverage images/dibspacks that include build tools, like a compiler;